Billeder på siden

 [ocr errors]

-This perforated Spoon appears to have been a magical implement, and to have anfwered the use of the fieve and sheers, defcribed in the third Idyllium of THEOCRITUS.
-It was fufpended by a string, which perforated the hole at the handle.
+This perforated Spoon appears to have been a magical implement, and to have answered the ufe of the fieve and fheers, de

-Subfequent difcoveries in these kind of tumuli will fhew the fheers, another fpecimen of the fieve of a different form, and various other implements defcriptive of various orders of magic in ufe among the ancients from the earliest period of time, and tranfmitted to modern ages from the Eastern nations; whence thefe tumuli relics were introduced into this ifland.
+Subfequent difcoveries in thefe kind of tumuli will fhew the fheers, another fpecimen of the fieve of a different form, and various other implements defcriptive of various orders of magic in ufe among the ancients from the earliest period of time, and tranfmitted to modern ages from the Eastern nations; whence thefe tumuli relics were introduced into this ifland.

 In magic he was deeply read,